 AGTS – Ask the patron when their current term (quarter, semester, or trimester) is over.
 Set the expiration date for the end of that month.

 Community Borrowers – Set the expiration date for the end of the month, one year in the future.

 After the patron record has been created, go into the Profile section and add a Staff Note indicating what type of affiliate borrower the patron is.
-If the patron is a pastor, missionary, or NAPCU student, specify what institution they are affiliated with.
+If the patron is a pastor or missionary, specify what institution they are affiliated with.

 Updating Patron Information

 Pastors and missionaries receive unlimited account renewals.
 When one of these patrons contacts the library to renew an expired library account, please verify their church/missions board affiliation and update their account information if necessary.

 If the patron no longer has a church or missions board affiliation, see if they qualify for a free library account under another category.
 If they do not, they will be classified as a Community Borrower and will need to pay the $40/year fee.